Send AWS Services Logs With The Datadog Lambda Function

 CloudfrontEnable Amazon CloudFront logsManual and automatic log collection.

-CloudTrailEnable AWS CloudTrail logsManual log collection.
+CloudTrailEnable AWS CloudTrail logsManual and automatic log collection.
 See AWS Configuration for Cloud SIEM if you are setting up AWS CloudTrail for Cloud SIEM.

 DynamoDBEnable Amazon DynamoDB logsManual log collection.